instnt-inc/instnt-js/README.md

   </body>
 </html>
 ```
-In the above snippet you may create your own form ID or use the one above as a quick example.
+In the above snippet you may create your own workflow ID or use the one above as a quick example.
 The data is passed into the sandbox environment ready for pre-provisioned customers to be passed through for validation testing; this may be changed by editing the const serviceUrl field and entering api.instnt.org to send it to the live environment.

-## Building and Submitting Custom Forms using JavaScript SDK
+## Building and Submitting Custom Workflows using JavaScript SDK

 1. Insert the prior Instnt Code snippet with the `hide_form_fields` query string parameter set to `true`